ChemChina to fund $43 billion Syngenta bid with recourse, non-recourse debt-LPC

 ChemChina wants Syngenta to keep its investment grade rating, so it will cap the loans for the Swiss firm.

-China CITIC Bank International, a unit of China CITIC Bank Corp Ltd (601998.SS), is seen leading the $30 billion recourse debt, while HSBC (HSBA.L) would lead the $13 billion non-recourse lending, LPC reported.
+China CITIC Bank International, a unit of China CITIC Bank Corp Ltd, is seen leading the $30 billion recourse debt, while HSBC would lead the $13 billion non-recourse lending, LPC reported.

 The $30 billion debt would be split into a bridge loan of up to $10 billion and a $20 billion term loan, LPC added, with ChemChina seeking partners and equity investors to repay the bridge loan.

-China CITIC Bank International and HSBC advised ChemChina on the deal, while Syngenta was advised by Dyalco, the one-man business of former Goldman Sachs investment banking co-chairman Gordon Dyal, alongside JP Morgan (JPM.N), Goldman Sachs (GS.N) and UBS UBSG.VX.
+China CITIC Bank International and HSBC advised ChemChina on the deal, while Syngenta was advised by Dyalco, the one-man business of former Goldman Sachs investment banking co-chairman Gordon Dyal, alongside JP Morgan, Goldman Sachs and UBS.

 ChemChina and HSBC declined to comment on the funding plan, while China CITIC Bank International didn't immediately reply to a Reuters request for comment.